min2ha/ukwa-site/content/target/43375/index.en.md

   "subject": "EU Referendum"
 }

-# MoneySavingExpert.com: Should you buy euros/dollars now before the EU referendum vote?

 A blog offering financial advice about the vacillation in the value of currency in the face of 'Brexit'.